Conference program

 Carl-Johan Boraxbekk (SWE) – Mind over Muscle: Rethinking ACL treatment from the neck up

-Chair: Eric Senorski (SWE)
+Chair: Eric Hamrin Senorski (SWE)

 Kristian Samuelsson (SWE) – Getting the MCL Right: Accurate Diagnosis and When Surgery Truly Matters